SadhuG/carbon-crunch-task/README.md

    The carousel animation was built by using [shadcn/ui](https://ui.shadcn.com/) with card design from [uiverse.io](https://uiverse.io/Javierrocadev/brown-kangaroo-82).
 As it Carbon Crunch looks like a B2B service I kept it light, simple and accessible for users keeping navigation easy.
 A light-weight site is also easier to load on a variety of systems quickly.

 3. **Tech Stack & Tools:**
    The project is built with React + Tailwind CSS + Typescript.
 Tailwind CSS was used for styling, ensuring quick iterations and responsiveness.
 Typescript for type safety in components and props.
+Vite as the bundler.
 The code was structured for clarity and reusability.

 4. **Optimization:**
    Extra attention was given to performance optimization (e.g., lazy loading of images) and enhancing user interactions with micro-interactions.